 JEE Main 2019 Computer Based Examination (for B.E/B.Tech only)

 Third week of April 2019

 Paper I (B.E/B.Tech)

 1st Shift - 9:30 AM to 12:30 PM

 2nd Shift (if required) - 2 PM to 5 PM

 In Bahrain, Dubai, Muscat, Riyadh, Qatar and Sharjah, JEE Main Paper 1 will be conducted in both the modes.
-However, the candidates choosing the offline mode for Paper 1 will have to appear for examination only on April 15, 2018.
+However, the candidates choosing the offline mode for Paper 1 will have to appear for examination tentatively only in the third week of April 2019.

-The Paper 2 in all these cities will be conducted on April 8, 2018 from 2PM to 5 PM (IST) in pen and paper mode.
+The Paper 2 in all these cities will be conducted tentatively in the second week of April 2019 from 2PM to 5 PM (IST) in pen and paper mode.